FabReyesMecha/OPPAS/README.md

 There are several weak points in the current design of OPPAS.
 In particular, I would like to improve the following points:

-1. Waterproof: Make the design waterproof.
+1. **Waterproof**: Make the design waterproof.
-2. Support for more servos:  Currently, OPPAS Mk.
+2. **Support for more servos**:  Currently, OPPAS Mk.
 1.0 is designed with the ROBOTIS MX-64 servos in mind.
 I would like to support more servo's models in the future, but parametrizing them is rather difficult (e.g., they have different shapes, the screw holes positions are in different arrangements).
-3. Smaller: Due to the MX-64 servo's size, OPPAS Mk 1.0 is *big* in comparison to other snake robots.
+3. **Smaller**: Due to the MX-64 servo's size, OPPAS Mk 1.0 is *big* in comparison to other snake robots.
 If possible, I would like to make it a little smaller next time.

 ## License